binerogroup/documentation/_sources/compute/shelving-an-instance.rst.txt

 Shelve an instance using Cloud portal
 -------------------------------------

 To shelve an `instance <index>`_ from the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`

-- Click **Compute** -> **Instances** in the sidebar menu.
+- Click **Compute** then **Instances** in the sidebar menu.

 - On the card for the instance click the dropdown menu and click the **Shelve** action

 Shelve an instance using OpenStack Horizon
 ------------------------------------------

-- Click **Project** -> **Compute** -> **Instances** in the sidebar menu.
+- Click **Project**, then **Compute**, then **Instances** in the sidebar menu.

 - In the dropdown menu to the right for the instance, click **Shelve instance**.

-The instance will be powered off (if its in a running state) and then the shelving process will start.
+If the instance is running, the system will power it off and then start the shelving process.

 To unshelve the instance repeat the same process but click **Unshelve instance** in the dropdown menu.

 Shelve an instance using OpenStack Terminal client
 --------------------------------------------------

-To shelve an `instance <index>`_ using the OpenStack terminal client.
+To shelve an `instance <index>` by using the OpenStack terminal client.

 - Identify the instance you want to shelve.
-This can be done by listing existing instance with ``openstack server list``
+You can find it by listing existing instance with ``openstack server list``

 - To shelve the instance run ``openstack server shelve [NAME]``.
 Replace the values within brackets with the name of the instance from the previous step.

-The instance will be powered off (if its in a running state) and then the shelving process will start.
+If the instance is running, the system will power it off and then start the shelving process.

 To unshelve the instance repeat the same process but instead run ``openstack server unshelve [NAME]``

 .. seealso::